Via Dolorosa, the path covered with tears

 Actually, this station is the first thing you do when you enter the Church of the Holy Sepulchre.
 It is the Stone of Anointment.

 This stone is yellow-dark pink, and you can feel the mild smell of the stone.
 I expected that its surface would be cold.
 But it wasn’t, maybe because of the oil, or maybe because of pilgrims who are praying and putting their hands on the stone.
 I don’t know, but you have a feeling of some strange kind of energy below your hands.
-Today’s marble stone is placed in 1810, to protect the original stone underneath.
+Today’s marble stone was placed in 1810 to protect the original stone underneath.

 The eight lamps are hanging over the stone.
 They are contributed by Armenians, Copts, Greeks and Latins.
 And beside it, there is a huge wall mosaic that represents the events following the crucifixion.